rotasenin.com

 Alongside its historical significance, the site also boasts enchanting walking trails and recreational activities, ensuring a memorable visit for all who venture to this treasured landmark.

-Wormsloe Historic Site history
+Wormsloe Historic Site History

 Jones, a close associate of James Oglethorpe, played a significant role in Georgia’s colonial history, serving as a doctor, surveyor, and member of the colonial council.
+He was involved with Oglethorpe’s Company of Marines and contributed to the “tools and skills that built a colony”.

 Wormsloe Historic Site Slaves

-Over the years, the Wormsloe Plantation passed down through generations of the Jones family.
-Recognizing the importance of preserving the site’s history, the family, along with the state of Georgia, took steps to ensure its continued conservation.
+Recognizing the importance of preserving the site’s history, the family, along with the state of Georgia, took steps to ensure its continued conservation, culminating in the State of Georgia acquiring ownership of Wormsloe.

 In 1979, the plantation was designated as a historic site, and since then, it has been a place where people can learn about and appreciate Georgia’s colonial past.

-Why is it called Wormsloe?
+Why is it Called Wormsloe?

-Significance of the site
+Significance of the Site

 This fortified structure served as a defensive outpost against potential invasions by the Spanish and other adversaries.
 Additionally, Jones was responsible for overseeing the construction of various forts along the Georgia coast, further fortifying the region against potential threats.
-As such, Wormsloe held significant strategic importance in protecting the young colony.

 Wormsloe Historic Site Slaves Plantation